kaiwxn/Binovation-Arduino/README.md

 - Submit a pull request to the main repository.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache License.
 See the [LICENSE](LICENSE) file for more information.

+## Credits
+Kaiwxn